dwyl/flutter-image-upload-demo/README.md

-To change the behaviour of our application according to the platform, we can use the constant [`kIsWeb`](https://api.flutter.dev/flutter/foundation/kIsWeb-constant.html), which is a constant that returns true if the application was compiled to run on the web.
+To change the behaviour of our application according to the platform, we can use the constant [`kIsWeb`](https://api.flutter.dev/flutter/foundation/kIsWeb-constant.html), that returns true if the application was compiled to run on the web.

 Therefore, in order to make our code behave differently and *testable*, we are going to create a small class `PlatformService`,